 Captain of the economy: Claus Raidl died – a loss for Styria!

-Claus Raidl, the former President of the Austrian National Bank (OENB) and an outstanding manager, died at the age of 82 after a long illness.
-Raidl's death, which was announced on December 10, 2024, has deeply shaken the OENB and the Austrian economy.
-Raidl, born in Kapfenberg in 1942, was President of the General Council of the OENB from 2008 to 2018 and is considered the key figure in Austrian industrial history.
+Claus Raidl, the former president of the Austrian National Bank (OeNB) and an outstanding manager, has died at the age of 82 after a long illness.
+Raidl's death, announced on December 10, 2024, deeply shocked the OeNB and the Austrian economy.
+Raidl, born in Kapfenberg in 1942, was President of the General Council of the OeNB from 2008 to 2018 and is considered a key figure in Austrian industrial history.

-With his remarkable career from Voestalpine to Böhler-Uddeholm AG, Raidl decisively shaped the steel industry.
-When he moved to the steel industry in 1986, the Voestalpine was in a crisis.
-Raidl took this challenge and led the company through a transformation.
-Under his leadership, Böhler-Studdeholm was promoted to the world market leaders.
-The current OENB President Harald Mahrer recognized Raidl as a "great personality", who modernized the central bank and influenced its leadership decisively, as steiermark.at reported.
+With his remarkable career from Voestalpine to Böhler-Uddeholm AG, Raidl had a decisive influence on the steel industry.
+When he moved to the steel industry in 1986, Voestalpine was in crisis.
+Raidl took on this challenge and led the company through a transformation.
+Under his leadership, Böhler-Uddeholm was promoted to among the world market leaders.
+The current OeNB President Harald Mahrer praised Raidl as a “great personality” who modernized the central bank and had a decisive influence on its leadership steiermark.ORF.at reported.

-raidl's talent as a reformer and modernizer was remarkable.
-During his term at the OENB, he continued to participate in important reforms and put into practice in business.
-His commitment and extensive experience made him a model both within and outside of the financial world.
-In his hometown Kapfenberg, Raidl is not only remembered as a manager, but as an important personality in the region.
-The pain of his loss is noticeable in the Styrian economic scene, because Raidl has shaped both private and public companies with its tireless efforts, such as Meinzirk.at reported.
+Raidl's talent as a reformer and modernizer was remarkable.
+During his tenure at the OeNB, he continually contributed to important reforms and put business ideas into practice.
+His commitment and extensive experience made him a role model both inside and outside the financial world.
+In his hometown of Kapfenberg, Raidl is remembered not only as a manager, but as an important personality in the region.
+The pain of his loss is noticeable in the Styrian business scene, because Raidl shaped both private and public companies with his tireless efforts meinkreis.at reported.